Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 1. Switch to the terminal window (docker quick start)
 2. `cd training`
 3. `cd ansible`
-4. `touch READMe.md`
 4. Follow the instructions from the gitlab site to create a new repository.

   ![gitlab](/images/gitlab20.png)

-4. Do not copy and paste everything at once.
-Do line by line.
+5. You going to put your existing folder under git control.
-5. For git commit command, use -m flag.  `git commit -m 'your message'`
+5. Change the git commit command to use -m flag.  `git commit -m 'your message'`
 5. Modify the first line as follows.
 Add your username and password to the url ..hemakuma:cisco123@
+6. Do not copy and paste everything at once.
+Do line by line.

   `git remote add origin http://hemakuma:cisco123@192.168.99.100/hemakuma/ansible.git`